 Rintaro Ono

-Dr. Rintaro Ono is an Associate Professor at the National Museum of Ethnology, Japan.
-His research is focused on Maritime Archaeology and Anthropology, and specifically: human maritime adaptation process, human migration into Island Southeast Asia and the Pacific Islands, human maritime exploitation history, and maritime trade history.
-He has been involved in many research projects in Japan (mainly Okinawa), Indonesia, the Philippines, Micronesia, and Melanesia.
-He has been a visiting researcher and research collaborator at several national and international laboratories and universities.
-He is the author of more than 50 academic papers, two books, and editor of several books including Prehistoric Marine Resource Use in the Indo-Pacific Regions.
-(ANU E Press, 2013).
+Rintaro Ono is an Associate Professor of the School of Marine Science and Technology at Tokai University, Japan.
+His research is focused on Maritime Archaeology and Anthropology, and specifically: human maritime adaptation process, human migration into Island Southeast Asia and Pacific Islands, human maritime exploitation history, and maritime trade history.
+He has been involved in many research projects in Japan, Indonesia, the Philippines, Palau, and Vanuatu.
+He has been visiting researcher or collaborator with some national and international laboratories and universities.
+He is the author of more than 50 academic papers, two books, and co-editor of six books including Prehistoric Marine Resource Use in the Indo-Pacific Regions.
+(ANU Press, 2013) and Pleistocene Archaeology (https://www.intechopen.com/books/9251, 2021).